flintlib/flint/doc/source/fmpq_mpoly.rst

 .. function:: void fmpq_mpoly_init(fmpq_mpoly_t A, const fmpq_mpoly_ctx_t ctx)

-    Initialise *A* for use with the given an initialised context object.
+    Initialise *A* for use with the given and initialised context object.
 Its value is set to zero.

 .. function:: void fmpq_mpoly_init2(fmpq_mpoly_t A, slong alloc, const fmpq_mpoly_ctx_t ctx)

-    Initialise *A* for use with the given an initialised context object.
+    Initialise *A* for use with the given and initialised context object.
 Its value is set to zero.
     It is allocated with space for *alloc* terms and at least ``MPOLY_MIN_BITS`` bits for the exponents.

 .. function:: void fmpq_mpoly_init3(fmpq_mpoly_t A, slong alloc, flint_bitcnt_t bits, const fmpq_mpoly_ctx_t ctx)

-    Initialise *A* for use with the given an initialised context object.
+    Initialise *A* for use with the given and initialised context object.
 Its value is set to zero.
     It is allocated with space for *alloc* terms and *bits* bits for the exponents.

 .. function:: void fmpq_mpoly_fit_length(fmpq_mpoly_t A, slong len, const fmpq_mpoly_ctx_t ctx)